You can help support the development of BandHelper by purchasing from these affiliate links.

 You can use the iOS app on these or any other device running iOS 8 or newer:

 The largest iPad has a 12.9" screen, 4 GB of RAM and supports split-screen (two apps at a time) in portrait or landscape orientation.

 This iPad has the most common screen size, 2 GB of RAM and supports split-screen (two apps at a time) in landscape orientation.

 The compact iPad has 2 GB of RAM and supports split-screen (two apps at a time) in landscape orientation.

 BandHelper also runs well on iPhones and iPod touches with iOS 8 or later, but these usually work better for making quick edits to synced databases, instead of as your primary working device.

 You can use the Android app on these or any other device running Android 4.0.3 or newer, but Android 5 or newer is recommended:

 The Slate 17 has a huge 17.3" screen and 2 GB of RAM, but is limited to the old Android version 4.

 Mic stand adapters

-If you want to use your iPad on stage, you can use one of these products to mount it securely on a mic stand:
+If you want to use your tablet on stage, you can use one of these products to mount it securely on a mic stand:

 The Manos Mount has tilt and rotation capabilities, flexible sizing to accommodate a variety of tablet sizes and mounts to the top of a mic stand instead of a mic, or to the side of a mic stand with an optional attachment.

 The iKlip Xpand has tilt and rotation capabilities, flexible sizing to accommodate a variety of tablet sizes and clamps to the side of a mic stand.